blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 In this exercise, you will implement SQL Server Stretch Database to stretch data from a table into Azure.

-### Task 1: Crete a logical SQL Server to host Stretch DB
+### Task 1: Create a logical SQL Server to host Stretch DB

 1. From your **CloudShopSQL** virtual machine, launch a browser, navigate to the Azure portal and login with your Azure credentials.